jameslittle230/jameslittle.me-nextjs/content/blog/24-2021-work-setup.md

 {% note title="March 2022 update" %}

 When I got new computers, I put the microphone on the other side of my desk.
-I also got the first-party wind screen for the Podmic which makes it sound slightly nicer.
+I also got the first-party wind screen for the Podmic which makes it sound slightly nicer, and (finally) got the PSA1.

 {% /note %}